 It is remarkable that within a few years of Mandela’s release the Canadian anti-apartheid movement virtually disappeared.
 What then are the legacies and resonances of this movement in the present day?
 If we imagine social movements not as fixed, but as political currents that flow from one period into the other, then overlaps begin to emerge.
 The anti-apartheid movement was the first example of a truly global campaign against racism.
 These resonances have made themselves felt in the Palestinian solidarity campaign, and in the description of Israel as an apartheid state—something supported by numerous South Africans.
 Yet the situation is a great deal more complex as international solidarity in the Palestinian context is usually not directed toward specific political formations but toward a nebulous civil society.
 These ongoing debates over “legitimate voice” of the Palestinians hearken back to the movement debates of the 70s and 80s.
 For Saul the primary resonance is that despicable forms of racism can, and indeed must, be overcome through collective action, but movements should always, in Amilcar Cabral’s words, claim no easy victories.

-Chris Webb is a PhD student at the University of Toronto and a regular contributor to Canadian Dimension.
+Chris Webb was a PhD student at the University of Toronto and a regular contributor to Canadian Dimension.